limonyellow/confident/README.md

 #> title='my_app_1' port=3030 retry=True
 ```

-# Load deployments
+### Load deployments
 Deployment in Confident is basically a dictionary of configurations that only one will be loaded in the execution time
 depends on the key given.
-This key is called `deployment_attr` and it is one of the config object attribute.
+This key is called `deployment_field` and it is one of the config object properties.
 For having the following deployment configurations (can also specified in a `json` or `yaml` file):
 ```python
 multi_configs = {